 As P.F.
 Chang’s added new capabilities to their tech stack, integration with the rest of their tools was the top criteria in pursuit of the full view of the customer.
 Why?
 “If you don’t have technology connected, you really cannot trace the customer end-to-end,” Rajagopalan stated.

 She added that without integrations and access to restaurant data, the same customer could be seen as “one customer on the website, and a different customer when they walk in, and a different customer when they call in…"

 Vichich noted that, as Wisely’s CRM integrates seamlessly with P.F.
 Chang’s loyalty and online ordering partners, their loyalty members are immediately flagged when they join the waitlist so operators can better connect with high-value customers.

 Additionally, a restaurant CRM that tracks Customer Lifetime Value metrics like frequency, recency, and spend is especially impactful when thinking about the investment a brand puts into customer retention.

 Vichich noted that “If you increase retention of the best customers, it has a disproportionate effect on your sales and profit down the road."

-Looking forward to 2021, Rajagopalan said that P.F.
-Chang’s has a clear roadmap to turn data “into a meaningful story that our operators can act on.”
-She added that on the journey to understand the customer end-to-end, “we’ve been methodically going after connecting systems.”
+Moving forward, Rajagopalan said that P.F.
+Chang’s has a clear roadmap to turn restaurant data “into a meaningful story that our operators can act on.”
+She added that on the journey to understand the customer end-to-end, “we’ve been methodically going after connecting systems."

 As the conversation closed, Vichich asked for her perspective on how restaurant brands can create clear goals in their tech roadmap.